yodkwtf/data-structures-and-alogrithms/Algorithms/Searching/readme.md

 #### Graph Traversals

-Graphs are the most used data structure to mimic read world data.
+Graphs are the most used data structure to mimic real-world data.
 We use BFS and DFS for graph traversals as well.

 #### Dijkstra + Bellman Ford Algorithm

-Just like BFS, these 2 algorithms are used to find the shortest path but unlike BFS they also account the edge of the graph vertices while finding shortest path.
+Just like BFS, these 2 algorithms are used to find the shortest path but unlike BFS they also account for the edge of the graph vertices while finding the shortest path.

-Just like traffic can affect the routes on a map, edges and their values can do the same.
+Just like traffic can affect the routes on a map, edges, and their values can do the same.
 Hence, if we have a weighted graph we should b/w one of these 2.

 **Bellman Ford** - It can also consider negative edges while computing shortest path.
-Although it's very efficient with the worst case time complexity of O(n^2).
+Although it's very efficient with the worst-case time complexity of O(n^2).

-**Dijkstra** - Although it can't consider negative edges but it's faster than Bellman Ford algorithm for computing shortest path and has a better time complexity.
+**Dijkstra** - Although it can't consider negative edges it's faster than the Bellman-Ford algorithm for computing shortest path and has a better time complexity.

 ## Contents